terra-campaigns/unsettled/directory/DuskmeadowFringe/Lazlo.md

 status:

 hooks:
-- Inscribe your mother’s name in the Azure Archives.
-You hold a Quill of Azure Feather (petty) that only writes one name—hers—and only in a language you cannot speak aloud.
 - A Treatise on the Abyss - A nondescript black book about a gate southwest of the Monastery.

 images: